 Make sure your child eats a healthy breakfast that includes protein.

-Plan to arrive to the test site early.
+Plan to arrive at the test site early.
 If your teen is late, he won’t be admitted.

 Advise your teen not to second-guess his answers unless he’s concerned he made a careless error.
 He’s better off sticking with his first answer.